adin11/Mumbai-Property-Price-Estimator/README.md

 ---
 ## 📊 Data Source

-- Data scraped from [MagicBricks](https://www.magicbricks.com/) using Scrapy via API Web Scraping.
+- Data scraped from [MagicBricks](https://www.magicbricks.com/) using Scrapy via MagicBricks Backend Api.
-- Stored in SQLite3 for easy access and analysis.
+- Stored in SQLite3 database for easy access and analysis.

 ---